What Is Surgical Orthodontics?

 Adjusting the position of teeth is the most common orthodontic treatment that clients require, but it isn’t the only treatment available from orthodontists.
 Aligning the upper and lower jaws also moves the teeth, so braces are always included in surgical orthodontic treatment.
 This particular form of Annapolis orthodontic treatment is only for patients who have completed jaw growth.

 Before surgical orthodontics are done, the pre-surgery moving of the teeth can begin about one or two years before surgery.
 The entire treatment lasts between 18 and 24 months beginning with the moving of the teeth, which are placed in a position that anticipates the new jaw position.
-Once the jaw is moved, patients are expected to wear braces for a few more months afterwards to ensure the teeth fit into their new positions.
+Once the jaw is moved, patients are expected to wear braces for a few more months afterward to ensure the teeth fit into their new positions.